acdlite/flummox/README.md

 ```js
 let flux = new Flux();
 ```

+There are many benefits to this approach, but the biggest one is that it makes isomorphism (running the same code on the server as well as the client) incredibly straightforward.

 **tl;dr Show me the code!!!** No problem.
 Check out a full example from Flummox's [test suite](https://github.com/acdlite/flummox/blob/master/src/__tests__/exampleFlux-test.js).